FantasticFiasco/todo-cqrs/README.md

 #### Requirements

-- State must be durable, we must retain state even if application is terminated
+- State must be durable, we must retain it even if application is terminated
 - It is acceptable that state is rebuilt using some manual process after application termination, since it isn't mission critical

 #### Solution